Category Archives: Cognitive Distortions

 Love and Belongingness

-Love and belongingness describe our physiological and emotional need for interpersonal and social relationships.
+Love and belongingness describe our physiological and emotional need for interpersonal and social connection.
 We are societal beings; our fundamental need for connectivity is hardwired into our brains.
-For those of us experiencing SAD, personal attachment is challenging because of our fear and avoidance of relationships and social interaction.
+For those of us experiencing SAD, personal attachment is challenging because of our fear and distrust of relationships and avoidance of social interaction.

 Self-Esteem